 workforce, investment in technology and estates and a national development programme to speed up transformation of services.
 We are committing to an increase in investment to support general practice over the next five years.

-The plan was developed with the Royal College of General Practitioners (RCGP) and Health Education England (HEE) and contains 80 specific, practical and funded steps to:
+The plan was developed with the Royal College of General Practitioners (RCGP) and Health Education England (HEE) and contains over 80 specific, practical and funded steps to:

 - channel investment

 - improve infrastructure

 - and support practices to redesign their services to patients.

 The RCGP has appointed GP Forward View regional ambassadors who are making the case for investment in general practice in their areas to make sure that all practices and patients benefit from the increased funding and support.

 General Practice Forward View – benefits to patients

 From general practices, patients want high quality care provided by a familiar team of healthcare professionals who they know and trust and who know their medical history.
 They also want to be able to receive care in a timely fashion when they need it.
 Some patients want to be partners in their own care.
 They want the knowledge, skills and confidence to take more responsibility for their health and to feel more in control of their outcomes.